mike-seger/my-cde-apps/README.md

 It is based on: http://www.pgbovine.net/cde.html
 and requires very little effort.
 The downside vs statically linked binaries, is that the portable application is not just a single file.
+The main benefit is that it is very easy to get a portable version of any application, available in ubuntu:latest.

 Intructions
 ```